GenomicsAotearoa/Introduction-to-R/docs/04-bioconductor-vcfr.md

----
-exercises: 3
+# Using packages from Bioconductor

+!!! info

     keypoints:

     - Bioconductor is an alternative package repository for bioinformatics packages.
     - Installing packages from Bioconductor requires a new method, since it is not compatible with the `install.packages()` function used for CRAN.
     - Check Bioconductor to see if there is a package relevant to your analysis before writing code yourself.

     objectives:

     - Describe what the Bioconductor repository is and what it is used for
     - Describe how Bioconductor differs from CRAN
     - Search Bioconductor for relevant packages
     - Install a package from Bioconductor

     questions:

     - How do I use packages from the Bioconductor repository?
-source: Rmd
-teaching: 10
-title: Using packages from Bioconductor
----

-`{r chunk_options, include=FALSE} source("../bin/chunk-options.R") knitr_fig_path("04-")`

 ## Installing packages from somewhere else besides CRAN?